When I walk into a room, one of the first things I notice is the art. Good art can really make a room come alive!

 These framed chinoiserie panels are beauuuuutiful.
 The clean, powder blue upholstery and the panels are a perfect complement to each other.

-A great example of mixing styles...this room designed by Mark D Sikes, has a lot of vintage elements (vases, studded chair, sette, hurricanes, lamp), and then there's that one perfectly-sized, eye-catching squiggly abstract!
+A great example of mixing styles...this room designed by Mark D Sikes, has mostly traditional elements (chinoiserie vases, the floor lamp, the hurricanes), and then there's that one perfectly-sized, eye-catching squiggly abstract!
 Genius.

 Stunning horse photography...